folio-org/docs/content/en/docs/Platform essentials/Locations/locations.md

 In FOLIO, **locations** are used to describe where items are located in a library.

 Locations are required for any library that wants to use holdings or item records in the Inventory app.
-Locations are used in workflows with service points, borrowing and returning items, charging fines, requesting items, providing remote storage, and data export for Inventory records.
+Locations are used in workflows with service points, borrowing and returning items, charging fines, requesting items, providing remote storage, and data export for holdings and item records.

 FOLIO uses a hierarchical location tree, with four levels: